 Today, there is a huge growth opportunity in online education from secondary and higher education to corporate.
 In the year 2021, we are expecting more growth for the sector and its startups.

-Here are some of the hottest tech startup trends for the year 2021.
+Here are some of the hottest Top Tech startups trends for the year 2021.
 While you may have already heard about some of them as they have already taken off.
 In the future, you will continue to hear about them growing tremendously especially in 2021.